For Faculty

 The Nave Faculty Publication Supplement is designed to provide a modest subvention for completed manuscripts by faculty working in Latin America, the Caribbean, Spain, or Portugal.
 Click here for guidelines.

-• Grants for Travel to Professional Meetings These grants are intended to promote faculty participation in professional meetings and to advance professional exchange and the dissemination of Latin American, Caribbean, and Iberian Studies research.
-You may find the LACIS Faculty Travel Grant Application here.
+Grants for Travel to Professional Meetings These grants are intended to promote faculty participation in professional meetings and to advance professional exchange and the dissemination of Latin American, Caribbean, [gravityform id=nd Iberian Studies research.
+PLEASE NOTE: Priority will be given to first time applicants or those who have not received funding for a year or more.
+Updated 1/16/25: LACIS has expended all of its Faculty Travel Grant funds for the 2024-2025 academic year.
+We will begin accepting applications for the 2025-2026 fiscal year August 1, 2025.

 Tinker Visiting Professorship